cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 {%endhighlight%}

-That's it, this a fully functioning blueprint that can be used with a Cloudify Manager to install the nodecellar application on an existing host.
+That's it, this a fully functioning blueprint that can be used with a Cloudify Management Environment to install the nodecellar application on an existing host.

 # What's Next

-* Now that you know how to write a basic blueprint, you can [Write an Openstack blueprint]({{page.openstack_blueprint_link}}).
+Now that you know how to write a basic blueprint, you can [create an archive](getting-started-package-blueprint.html) containing your Blueprint's resources or you can directly [upload your blueprint](getting-started-upload-blueprint.html) to Cloudify's Management Environment.
-* Or.. you can read the [Write-a-Plugin guide]({{page.plugin_guide_link}}) to gain a better understanding of how plugins work (and write your first plugin if you like).